gracepond/community/README.md

 # community
-Community to share text and photo files
+Project for community to share text and photo files